SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 The code snippet seen in \ref{s2} demonstrates the function used by VSWorkbench to clone groups.
-VSWorkbench first checks that the node, on which the function was called / the button was clicked is indeed a group node.
-Thereafter VSWorkbench either returns an error message via the \gls{vscode} UI API, or proceeds to fetch the information of the child projects of the group chosen by the user.
+VSWorkbench first checks that the node whose button was clicked is indeed a group node.
+Thereafter, VSWorkbench either returns an error message via the \gls{vscode} UI API, or proceeds to fetch the information of the child projects of the group chosen by the user.
 Once the information is fetched, \gls{vscode} UI API is once again used to open an ElectronJS dialog asking the user to choose a directory on their PC, onto which the projects will be cloned.
 Once a folder is chosen, VSWorkbench proceeds to clone the active, i.e., non archived projects on which development is ongoing, one by one.